Hamish Bond has triumphed over Mahe Drysdale in the single sculls at the national rowing championships with Eric Murray third.

 It is Bond's 19th national title.

-Bond, who partners Murray in the men's pair at international level, is racing the single as part of his summer training regime.
+Bond, who partners Murray in the men's pair at international level, is racing the single as part of his summer training.
 It's his fourth straight win in the class over Drysdale after success at the Christmas regatta, the Cambridge Town Cup and North Island championships.

 "I feel like I'm in the best shape I've been in.
 That's what it took to win.
 I haven't had much success in the single until this year.
 Hopefully now I've learnt how to win in it."